frePPLe/frepple/doc/integration-guide/odoo-connector.rst

 * | Two-way integration.
   | The connector retrieves all master data required for planning from Odoo.
-  | The connector publishes the resulting plan back to Odoo, either a)
+  | The connector publishes the resulting plan back to Odoo.
+The planner can
-    automatically at the end of the planning run or b) after manual review and approval by the planner.
+    trigger the export of the plan to Odoo either after the plan is finished or after a manual review and approval.

 * | Live data integration.
-  | The connector reads the data directly from Odoo and writes the results
+  | The connector reads the data directly from Odoo and writes master and
-    back.
-Compared to replicating data to its own database, this provides a more native and tighter integration.
-It is still possible to save a copy of the odoo in the frePPLe database to use the frePPLe user interface.
+    transactional data in frePPLe database.
+The planner can then run a plan in frePPLe and either export all the plan in Odoo or selects which data to export.

 * | User interface integration.
   | Users can access frePPLe screens from the Odoo interface, without